kaiyuanshe/kcoin/dev_guide.md

 ### Conventions

 - file `lib/config-sample.rb` is just a sample.
-Changing values in this file makes no difference.
+Changing values in this file makes no difference to your running app.
 You need to copy the contents to `lib/config.rb` and update config values to adapt your local environment.
 In case you add any new config item, add to the sample file first.
 Don't push `lib/config.rb` to github.
 It's ignored by default.
 - Don't push any confidentials to github like oauth key/secret and HyperLedger certificates.
 - In case any database schema changes, add new migration file in directory `config/migrations`.
 Never alter table schema directly in existing migration files.
 That's because migration of the same name only gets executed once.
 - While requesting HyperLedger, user `invoke` API if you need to write any data into blockchain,  or `query` API if read data only.
 See `src/web/helpers/fabric_helpers.rb` for example.